ihavethatonvinyl/blog/content/conversations/talking-with-john-darnielle.md

 *John Darnielle is a father of two from Durham, North Carolina.
 He writes books and makes records.*

 > *I Have That on Vinyl is a reader supported publication.
-If you enjoy what's going on here please consider donating to the site's writer fund: [venmo](https://account.venmo.com/u/Michele-Catalano2659) // [paypal](https://www.paypal.com/paypalme/goingitaloneny?country.x=US&locale.x=en_US)*
+If you enjoy what's going on here please consider a donation [venmo](https://account.venmo.com/u/Michele-Catalano2659) // [paypal](https://www.paypal.com/paypalme/goingitaloneny?country.x=US&locale.x=en_US)*